Truist Mortgage Review 2026

 Conventional loan qualification requirements

-Truist offers loans backed by the Federal Housing Administration (FHA), including purchase, refinance and FHA cash-out refinance loans.
-FHA loans typically have more accessible eligibility requirements than conventional loans.
+Truist offers loans backed by the Federal Housing Administration (FHA), including purchase and refinance loans.

 FHA loan qualification requirements

-Truist offers loans backed by the U.S. Department of Veterans Affairs (VA), including purchase, VA cash-out refinance, interest-rate reduction (IRRRL) and jumbo VA loans.
+Truist offers loans backed by the U.S. Department of Veterans Affairs (VA) — including purchase, VA cash-out refinance, interest-rate reduction (IRRRL) and jumbo VA loans — available to veterans, service members and surviving spouses.
+These loans have no down payment or private mortgage insurance (PMI) requirements, and they typically offer lower interest rates.

 VA loan qualification requirements

-- No down payment required for borrowers with a full VA loan entitlement
+- Typically, no down payment is required for eligible borrowers

-Truist’s jumbo loans are available at fixed rates for up to 30 years for home purchase or refinance.
+Truist’s jumbo loans are available at fixed rates for up to 30 years for home purchase or refinance and allow borrowers to buy a home with a mortgage amount that exceeds Federal Housing Finance Agency limits.

 Jumbo loan qualification requirements